nickdonnelly/req/README.md

 req put --body none # Run a POST request to https://myproject.xyz without a body
 ```

+## Other Commands

+One of the most versatile `req` commands is `req show`.
+This command allows you to view information about your configuration or potential requests without actually needing to fire them.

+For example, if you wanted to see what a payload would look like without having to actually fire a request with that payload attached, you can run `req show payload [PAYLOAD_FILE]` to print exactly what would be applied to your request.

 # Compiling and Running Tests